airakibul/BussTicketBD/README.md

 ## Notes
 - The project expects a single aggregated document in the `busses` collection (created by the startup loader).
-- Keep your OPENAI_API_KEY private; do not commit .env to version control.
 - For production deployment, secure secrets and consider using a managed DB and API gateway.

 ## Troubleshooting